-Chefchaouen, Chaouen for short, is a breathtaking mountain city in northern Morocco.
+Chefchaouen, Chaouen for short, is a gorgeous mountain city in northern Morocco.
 Due to its location, many don’t make it there when visiting this country but I assure you it cannot be missed.
 The city is famous for its blue-washed buildings located in its old town.
 The blues vary from nook to nook, and I was drawn to them from the very first photo I ever saw of Chefchaouen.

 It’s one of those dream destinations that I didn’t think I’d ever get to.
 Morocco is not easy to travel in considering that it’s not as well connected (in transportation) as Europe.
 As I’ve mentioned in previous posts, the country is huge and the cities are far apart.
 However, when we decided to add Morocco to our “this is happening now” trip list, I knew that Chefchaouen had to be number 1.

 So, I planned my trip around this blue city, and I’m so grateful I was able to explore it with my own two feet.
-I just wish I had more than one night to really take it all in.
+I just wish I had more than one night to take it all in.

 How to Get to Chefchaouen